Enquire & Get HIV Test Now

 WHAT YOU MUST DO IF YOU 'THINK' YOU'VE ACQUIRED HIV?

-WHAT ARE THE SYMPTOMS OF HIV?
+WHAT ARE COMMON SYMPTOMS OF HIV?

 Up to 9 in 10 people who acquire HIV will have some symptoms soon after infection.
 This is known as SEROCONVERSION ILLNESS.
 It includes: